ARM-software/CMSIS-View/Doxygen/src/Fault_example_readme_CM7.md

 The fault information can also be inspected with **Component Viewer** in a debug session.

->Note: This example runs on the **Arm Virtual Hardware** simulator and does not require any hardware.
+\note This example runs on the **Arm Virtual Hardware** simulator and does not require any hardware.

 ## Prerequisites